virtusiodarrel/SCVM-Project/README.md

 C:\Users\ADMIN\AppData\Local\Programs\Python\Python310\Lib\site-packages\prettyjson\static\prettyjson
 ```

-Add this extra lines of code in prettyjson.css.
+Add these extra lines of code in prettyjson.css.
 This will adjust the display of raw json output
 ```
 textarea {
   height: 29.6em;